kammitama5/kammitama5.github.io/_posts/2018-9-28-Friday-September-28th.md

   institution.
 There are a handful of teachers who have consistently helped me (one or two), but it isn't anything like what I experienced in New York (which was overwhelmingly supportive).
 I need to find that in a school.
+- I currently got into SPLASH as a student volunteer but passed on it because I lack funding.
+So another time.
 - I now have about 8 schools.
 So time to jump into getting those sent out.
 We'll see.

 ## And so it goes